 |Twin high-level concrete platform and ramp construction completed||Fall 1997 (author’s analysis)|

 The original depot was demolished in 1887.
-A new, grander structure was planned and work began in May of 1887.
+A new, grander structure was planned and work began in May of 1887 and was completed in July.
 In a High Victorian style, the brick structure featured a cast-iron cresting along the ridge roof which terminated in an iron pinnacle at each end.
 A marble imitation sign with the name Roslyn was on the front of the building.
 Originally thought to be the work of architect Samuel Adams Warner, the designer is presently not known.